 DICOM icon

-In this post, I will be showing you how to read DICOM image files in Java.
+In this post, we will be showing you how to read DICOM image files using a Java Dicom Library.

-How to read a DICOM image in Java with ImageIO
+How to read in Java with ImageIO’s Dicom Library

 1. Download dcm4che plugin and install it.

-2. Create a File handle, InputStream or URL pointing to the raw DICOM image.
+2. Create a File handle, InputStream or URL pointing to the DICOM image.

 1. Add JDeli to your class or module path. (download the trial jar).